KozGit/DOOM-3-BFG-VR/README.txt

 		the game AAS system.
 Teleporting to a location will cause the player to activate all in game 'triggers' along the path the player would walk to reach the destination.
 This includes activating cutscenes, alerting or activating monsters, triggering any in game scripted events, and taking any environmental damage that the player would incur along this route.
-Players may not teleport through locked doors, or to areas the AAS system has marked as unreachable by the player.
+Players may not teleport through closed doors, or to areas the AAS system has marked as unreachable by the player.

 		LIMITATIONS:  Doom 3 was not initially designed with the idea of teleportation in mind.
 Doom 3 uses an Area Awareness System (AAS) to determine if a location is reachable by a character in the game, and then generate a path to that point.
 AAS files have been generated for the player for most of the levels in the game, but there are limitations.
-The AAS system may report an area is reachable by the player, but the object itself is marked as 'noclip' or unreachable.
-This can happen for example if trying to teleport onto a desk - you will teleport to the desk but then be bounced to the floor, just as if you had tried to jump on the desk.
+Issues can happen for example if trying to teleport onto a desk - you will teleport to the desk but then be bounced to the floor, just as if you had tried to jump on the desk.
 		The AAS system is also currently unable to identify areas that are only reachable by ladder, so it is not currently possible to teleport to an area if the only way to reach it is via ladder.
 Additionally, there are